jyluo-benchmarks/silver-bars-marketplace/readme.md

 new OrderSummary(new Buy(Quantities.getQuantity(10, KILOGRAM), PricePerKg.of(GBP, 203)));
 ```

-The above refactoring would also allow us to use polymorphism instead of `if` statements in the `OrderComparator` and
+The above refactoring would allow us to use polymorphism instead of `if` statements in the `OrderComparator` and
-make the `Bid` a part of the `Order` and `OrderSummary`, rather than a utility class used merely to make the conversion from `Order` to `OrderSummary`
+make the `Bid` a part of both the `Order` and `OrderSummary`, rather than a [utility class](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/main/java/com/silverbars/domain/Bid.java) used merely to [make the conversion from `Order` to `OrderSummary` easier](https://github.com/jan-molak/silver-bars-marketplace/blob/master/src/main/java/com/silverbars/LiveOrderBoard.java#L30).
-easier.

 ----